-The closing time and date for receipt of applications is 4:30 p.m. eastern standard time (e.s.t.) on June 29, 2004.
-Mailed or hand carried applications received after 4:30 p.m. on the closing date will be classified as late.
+The closing time and date for receipt of applications is 4:30 p.m.
+Eastern

+Standard Time (EST) on June 29, 2004.
+Mailed or hand carried applications received after 4:30 p.m. on the closing date will be classified as late and will not be reviewed.